Schwungus/PNEngine/README.md

 PNEngine is a fully external 3D engine for GameMaker with support for modding and local/online multiplayer with up to 4 players.

-## Multiplayer
+## Multiplayer (EXPERIMENTAL)

+These steps require the developer console, which you can open by pressing `~` (`Ö` on Nordic keyboard layouts) on Windows.

 ### Local

 PNEngine uses input device hotswapping by default.
-If you want to add other players by using different input devices, launch the game with the `-multiplayer` command line.
+If you want to add other players using separate input devices, type `config in_mode 1` into the console to enable join mode (use value `0` to revert back to hotswap).
+If you save your current settings after doing this, it will persist until you reset your settings to defaults.

 You can assign a new player to an input device by pressing any button on it.
 Once assigned, that player is readied and will be able to play when the level